XRPLF/clio/CONTRIBUTING.md

 git checkout <your feature branch>
 git rebase -i develop
 ```
-For each commit in the list other than the first one please select `s` to squash.
+For each commit in the list other than the first one, enter `s` to squash.
-After this is done you will have the opportunity to write a message for the squashed commit.
+After this is done, you will have the opportunity to write a message for the squashed commit.

-> **Hint:** Please use **imperative mood** commit message capitalizing the first word of the subject.
+> **Hint:** Please use **imperative mood** in the commit message, and capitalize the first word.

 ``` bash
 # You should now have a single commit on top of a commit in `develop`
 git log
 ```
-> **Todo:** In case there are merge conflicts, please resolve them now
+> **Note:** If there are merge conflicts, please resolve them now.

 ``` bash
 # Use the same commit message as you did above